 Aloinopsis rubrolineata (N.E.Br.)
-Schwantes is the correct and accepted scientific name for this species of Aloinopsis.
+Schwantes is the accepted scientific name for this species of Aloinopsis.
 It was described as such by Martin Heinrich Gustav Schwantes in Zeitschrift für Sukkulentenkunde in 1926.
 It was first described by Nicholas Edward Brown as Mesembryanthemum rubrolineatum N.E.Br. in the Bulletin of Miscellaneous Information (Royal Gardens, Kew) in 1911.

 I bought this plant in October 2012.
 It did OK, growing just fine until I moved back to Missouri.
-It absolutely did not appreciate the 8 hour trip in a 30 degree trailer.
+It absolutely did not appreciate the 8-hour trip in a 30-degree trailer.
 SO, unfortunately, it died… But while it was alive, I had no problems with it and it grew very well.
-It was supposed to have formed a nice, thick caudex and have nice Mesembryanthemum type flowers… Maybe someday I will try it again.
+It was supposed to have formed a nice, thick caudex and have nice Mesembryanthemum-type flowers… Maybe someday I will try it again.

 Origin: South Africa S.E. of Graff Renet